dan1elt0m/polymo/README.md

 spark.readStream.format("polymo")
 ```

-Prefer everything in the code?
-Build the config with PolymoConfig model.
+Prefer everything in Python?
+Use the PolymoConfig model.
 ```python
 from pyspark.sql import SparkSession from polymo import ApiReader, PolymoConfig